CBurnJohnson/To-Do-List/README.md

 # To-Do-List
-To Do List Web Application using HTML/CSS/JavaScript.
+To Do List Web Application built with HTML, CSS, and JavaScript.